japila-books/apache-spark-internals/docs/AccumulatorContext.md

 === [[AccumulatorContext-SQL_ACCUM_IDENTIFIER]] AccumulatorContext.SQL_ACCUM_IDENTIFIER

 `AccumulatorContext.SQL_ACCUM_IDENTIFIER` is an internal identifier for Spark SQL's internal accumulators.
-The value is `sql` and Spark uses it to distinguish link:spark-sql-SparkPlan.adoc#SQLMetric[Spark SQL metrics] from others.
+The value is `sql` and Spark uses it to distinguish spark-sql-SparkPlan.md#SQLMetric[Spark SQL metrics] from others.